-In Annex 1, the OIE set the procedures for the application to request official endorsement of national control plan.
+In the terrestrial animal health code (Chapter 3.1.17), the OIE set the procedures for the application to request official endorsement of national control plan.
 It is a clear roadmap for countries to embark in the rabies elimination along with the global guidelines.